 As with the 12 piece set, Tramontina offers: NSF certification, a lifetime warranty, induction compatibility, a mirror-finish, and performance very close to All-Clad.
 It's also oven and dishwasher safe.

-Buy the Tramontina Chinese 14 piece set (and other sets):
+Buy Tramontina tri-ply clad Chinese 14 piece set:

 If you're looking for a smaller set, the 8 piece set is a decent option.
 The Brazilian and Chinese sets have identical pieces in them, with the Brazilian set costing quite a bit more (though you do get stainless lids).